 West Lake went before the TREASURE COAST REGIONAL PLANNING COUNCIL On Jan.
 19 with no notice given to surrounding areas.
 Luckly The ALA and others were alerted to this late Jan.
 18. The ALA along with many others that had received the alert showed up and spoke against the proposed Comp.
 Plan.

 The Acreage Landowners' Association is a not-for-profit organization dedicated to preserving the quality of life for the residents of our beautiful Acreage in unincorporated Palm Beach County, Florida.
-We are watchdogs for the residents regarding their treatment by the governing bodies of the area.
 We create a forum for the residents of the community to hear and speak out about issues, both positive and negative, that affect us all and we organize fun-filled community events for children and families.
 Please join the association, attend meetings, voice your opinions, or give your ideas.
 Get involved in our community.
 Members' and residents' input is essential!

 The ALA Rocktoberfest is an event the community looks forward too and is presented by the ALA.

 The Music Fest will be Live Music, Car show, Car Parts Swap Meet, and a Business to Community Meet Up.

 The Music Fest will be held at 6701 140th Ave N, Loxahatchee, FL.

 Saturday sometime in Feb. or March of 2019 (TBD) - Noon until 9:00 pm

 Hon.
 Paulette Burdick, Mayor & Commissioner, District 2